i-am-vaibhav/LifeLens/README.md

 ## License

-This project is licensed under the [Insert License Name, e.g., MIT License].
+This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.